 |Cost Adjusted Rate Difference||+0.03%||+0.02%|

 As a summary, American Heritage Credit Union is cheap for FHA purchase mortgages.
 It is more expensive than other lenders for Conforming purchase mortgages.
 For refinancing mortgages, American Heritage Credit Union is similar to other lenders for Conforming and Jumbo mortgage refinance.
-Nevertheless, individual circumstances can matter, and we always recommend shopping among several lenders in your area before signing.
+Nevertheless, individual circumstances can matter a lot for mortgage rates, and we always recommend shopping among several of our top mortgage lenders in your area before signing.

 Other information about American Heritage Credit Union: